 - Hold interviews, special programmes, recordings and fun activities to encourage participation.

 This was all about World Radio Day, a day to commemorate our partner through thick and thin!
-Remember to take some time out on 13 of February to celebrate and acknowledge the lifelong service that radio has provided us.
+Remember to take some time out on the 13th of February to celebrate and acknowledge the lifelong service that radio has provided us.
 The next time you are listening to your favourite radio channels, call in the host and appreciate their efforts and commitment!
 For more such exciting content, check out the other blogs on Leverage Edu and follow us on Instagram, LinkedIn Facebook and Quora.